 When you were a child did you think a dental cleaning was simply an elaborate teeth whitening?
 It certainly has an elaborate name.
 A dental cleaning is called a prohylaxis.
-Many children probably believe that their dentist is simply brushing their teeth in fancy way.
+Many children probably believe that their dentist is simply brushing their teeth in a fancy way.
 They like the “tickle toothbrush” which is more fun than their manual one.
 Do you know what a dental cleaning is for?
 A dental cleaning can remove some teeth staining but it is not about teeth whitening.
 Take our quiz below to find out how much you know about prophies.

 True or False: The main reason for a dental prophylaxis, or dental cleaning, is to keep your teeth white.